xonixx/xonixx.github.io/awk.md

 4. Powerful **string functions**
 5. The language is very **minimalistic** and **non-redundant**
 6. Easy **interoperability** with the shell.
 While the AWK core is very small, the full power of the standard *nix utilities is at your disposal.
 7. The language is very **stable**.
-Therefore, after reading the [canonical book on AWK, published back in 1988](https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf) (by the way, an absolute joy to read, one of the finest docs ever written), you can be sure that you know the whole language.
+If you read the [canonical book on AWK, published back in 1988](https://ia903404.us.archive.org/0/items/pdfy-MgN0H1joIoDVoIC7/The_AWK_Programming_Language.pdf) (a masterpiece!), you can be sure that you know the whole language.
 It is unlikely that anyone would dare to say the same even about POSIX shell.

 I also want to cite a programmer Vladimir Dinev, who creates some interesting projects with AWK: